GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 ## Step-by-Step Workflow:

 ### 1. Running AuRaCh Python Script:
 - Launch the AuRaCh by executing the script in Python.
-Ensure that the input files are correct as provided here (C0.txt, reactions.txt,settings.txt).
+Ensure that the input files are correct as provided here (`C0_name.txt`, `reactions_name.txt`,`settings.txt`).
 - Launch the AuRach2COMSOL by executing the script in Python.
-Ensure that the output data files (C0_COMSOL.txt,. are saved in an accessible location for MATLAB.
+Ensure that the output data files (`C0_name_COMSOL.txt`,`Reactions_name_COMSOL.txt` are saved in an accessible location for MATLAB.

 ### 2. Processing with MATLAB and Livelink for MATLAB:
 - **Start MATLAB:**
   - open MATLAB via the configured shortcut.
 - **Prepare MATLAB Environment:**
   - Open the script `Rad4D.m`.
-  - Update the file path in the script (line 22) to point to the directory containing files from AuraCh (`C0_COMSOL.txt`,  Reactions_COMSOL.txt,Parameters_dose.txt)
+  - Update the file path in the script (line 22) to point to the directory containing files from AuraCh (`C0_name_COMSOL.txt`,`Reactions_name_COMSOL.txt`,`Parameters_dose.txt`)
-  - Modify the file names within the script to match your specific text files (replace `name.txt` in the corresponding lines; line 37 > "C0_COMSOL.txt", line 61 > "Parameters_dose.txt", line 78, "Reactions_COMSOL.txt").
+  - Modify the file names within the script to match your specific text files (replace `name.txt` in the corresponding lines; line 37 > "C0_name.txt", line 61 > "Parameters_dose.txt", line 78, "Reactions_name.txt").
 - **Execute the Script:**
   - Run the `Rad4D.m` script in MATLAB and wait for it to complete.
 Verify that a `ModelClient` object appears in the MATLAB workspace.